AN1CO/pythonenvirosetup/README.md

 #### Step 9

-Here you can install Django! using regular `pip` command here is recommended:
+You can finally install Django! using regular `pip` command here is recommended:

 `pip install django`